 The professional and research practice of course staff is employed in improving the delivery of the course to ensure that we reflect current and emerging real-world concerns and demands.
 Regular staff meetings ensure this, as well as formal and informal interaction between the staff and outside industry professionals.
 Key course staff are members of the Higher Education Academy, the professional body for academics in higher education.
-All course staff participates in personal development planning process, annual appraisal and peer observation of theirs teaching by their colleagues.
+Many staff within the department of Biomedical Sciences are also members of the Institute of Biomedical Science and some are also HCPC Registered.
+All course staff participate in continuing personal development, annual appraisal and peer observation of theirs teaching by their colleagues.
 This can inform staff development through course or conference attendance and research / professional activity.